bcb/weekperiod/README.rst

     meeting.periods = weekperiods_to_int([0, 5, 27])
     meeting.store()

-Then use bitwise operation to select only records for Sunday Evenings (27):
+Then select only records for Sunday Evenings (27) using bitwise `&`:

 .. sourcecode:: python